-Online applications are now open through January 20, 2020 for the Exploring Equitable Education Outdoors Fellowship program.
-The online application is available by clicking here.
+Online applications were open through January 20, 2020 for the Exploring Equitable Education Outdoors Fellowship program.

 Are you interested in exploring the interconnectedness of outdoor and environmental learning, access to the outdoors, and social impact through creating a systems change agenda while learning, dreaming, and growing in community?